datastax/dsbulk/README.md

 # DataStax Bulk Loader Overview

-The DataStax Bulk Loader tool (DSBulk) is a unified tool for loading into and unloading from Cassandra-compatible storage engines, i.e., OSS Apache Cassandra&reg;, DataStax Distribution of Apache Cassandra (DDAC), DataStax Astra and DataStax Enterprise (DSE).
+The DataStax Bulk Loader tool (DSBulk) is a unified tool for loading into and unloading from Cassandra-compatible storage engines, such as OSS Apache Cassandra&reg;, DataStax Astra and DataStax Enterprise (DSE).

 Out of the box, DSBulk provides the ability to: